 Best Use: Quality EVOO can be pricey and is best reserved for uses where you can appreciate its flavor—drizzled on veggies or fish, dipped with bread or as the base of an uncooked sauce like pesto.

 Made from seeds of the rape plant primarily grown in Canada (the word “canola” is a combination of the words “Canadian” and “oil”), this vegetable oil is a good source of the plant-based omega-3 fat alpha-linolenic acid (ALA).
 While the body converts only a small amount of ALA to the heart-healthy fats eicosapentaenoic acid (EPA) and docosahexaenoix acid (DHA), the extra boost can still be a valuable addition to your diet—particularly if you don’t eat fish.
+We recommend choosing organic canola oil to avoid genetic modification.

 Best Use: Canola oil’s heat tolerance and neutral flavor make it a very versatile oil.
 It’s the best choice for cooking, especially high-heat cooking methods like stir-frying and sautéing.

 This oil is extracted from the woody seeds of grapes, often as a byproduct of wine production.
-Its light, non-greasy flavor and high smoke point make it a favorite among chefs.
+Its light, non-greasy flavor and high smoke point (higher than canola) make it a favorite among chefs.
 Grapeseed oil is comprised of mostly polyunsaturated fats, however, and is not as nutritionally strong a choice as olive or canola oils.

 Best Use: Try it, in moderation, in high-heat recipes when you don’t want the taste of oil to take center stage, like tempura dishes or potato pancakes.